Jarrett Allen: Personal life

 Allen's father Leonard was drafted by the Dallas Mavericks in the 1985 NBA draft and played at San Diego State and in Spain.
 His older brother Leonard Jr. committed to playing collegiate basketball for Baylor University, but took a leave of absence in 2017.

+In July 2025, Allen married his longtime partner, Jordyn January in Austin, TX.
+The two got engaged in 2023.